nolawnchairs/eslint-plugin/src/rules/import-order/README.md

 }
 ```

+## Recommended configuration

-We recommend having all files in your project to live under the same directory, such as `src`, and using a single alias pattern, e.g. `@app/**/*`.
-This will make it easier to maintain and understand your project's structure:
+We recommend having all files in your project to live under the same directory, such as `src`, and using a single alias pattern.

+Set the `internalAliasPattern` to `@app/**/*`, and set your paths config as follows:

 ```json
 {